Intro to Image Processing with MATLAB

 Teaching Notes and Tips

 The user will find extensive comments embedded in the Live Script concerning MATLAB functions.
-It should be emphasized that students need to adjust the circle radius range to be appropriate to their image in using findcircles, and that findcircles is not designed to find point sources like stars.
+It should be emphasized that students need to adjust the circle radius range to be appropriate to their image when using findcircles, and that findcircles is not designed to find point sources like stars.

 Assessment